Turkey Shatters Window, Breaks Into Fair Oaks Dentist's Office During Patient Appointments

 FAIR OAKS (CBS13) — A break-in at a Fair Oaks dentist’s office during patient appointments proved to be a wild encounter.

 The suspect smashed through a window of an examination room.
-But the culprit was no criminal, it was a wild turkey.READ MORE: Sacramento Leaders Demand Answers After Allegations Of Hostile Work Environment Within Fire Department
+But the culprit was no criminal, it was a wild turkey.READ MORE: Man Found Clinging Under Tower Bridge Piling Rescued

 Photos show the unusual scene inside dentist Hailey Gregory’s Greenback Lane office.
 Shattered glass and the surprise guest.